-Attention deficit hyperactivity disorder (ADHD) is a neurobehavioral disorder.
-It’s most commonly diagnosed in childhood, but adults can experience the symptoms of the disorder and be diagnosed, too.
-According to the American Psychiatric Association, 9 percent of school-aged children have ADHD.
-Their statistics also show that 4 percent of U.S. adults have ADHD.
-The most common symptoms of ADHD include an inability to focus, fidgeting or squirming, avoiding tasks or not being able to complete them, and being easily distracted.
+Attention deficit hyperactivity disorder (ADHD) is a behavioral disorder.
+It’s most commonly diagnosed in childhood, but adults can experience the symptoms of the disorder and be diagnosed as well.
+According to the American Psychiatric Association (APA), an estimated 5 percent of children and 2.5 percent of adults in the United States have ADHD.
+The most common symptoms of ADHD include:

+Some research suggests genes are the largest factors in determining who develops ADHD.
 After all, genes are the building blocks for our bodies.
 We inherit our genes from our parents.
 Like many disorders or conditions, ADHD may have a strong genetic component.
-For that reason, many scientists focus their research on the exact genes that carry the disorder and how they can be treated.
+For that reason, many scientists focus their research on the exact genes that carry the disorder.

 Twins share lots of things: birthdays, secrets, parents, and grades.
-Unfortunately they also share the risk of having ADHD.
-According to Australian researchers, twins are more likely to have ADHD than singletons.
-Additionally, a child who has an identical twin with ADHD has a three in four chance of also developing ADHD.
+Unfortunately, they also share the risk of having ADHD.
+According to an Australian study, twins are more likely to have ADHD than singletons.
+Additionally, a child who has an identical twin with ADHD has a high chance of also developing the disorder.

-Researchers with the National Institute of Mental Health identified an area of the brain that ADHD may affect.
+Researchers with the National Institute of Mental Health (NAMI) identified an area of the brain that ADHD may affect.
 In particular, the scientists found that individuals with ADHD have thinner tissue in the areas of the brain associated with attention.
-Fortunately, the study also found that some children with the thinner brain tissue develop normal levels of tissue thickness as they got older.
-As the tissue became thicker, the symptoms of ADHD were not as severe.
+Fortunately, the study also found that some children with the thinner brain tissue developed normal levels of tissue thickness as they got older.
+As the tissue became thicker, the symptoms of ADHD became less severe.

 Besides DNA, other factors can influence who develops ADHD.
-These risk factors include:
+These include the following:

-- environmental exposure: Exposure to lead may increase a child’s risk for ADHD.
+- Environmental exposure, such as exposure to lead, may increase a child’s risk for ADHD.

-- brain injury: A small number of children who suffer a traumatic brain injury may develop ADHD.
+- A small number of children who suffer a traumatic brain injury may develop ADHD.

-- a mother’s alcohol and tobacco use during pregnancy: A study by the Washington University School of Medicine found that mothers who smoke while pregnant increase their child’s risk for developing ADHD.
-Women who drink alcohol and use drugs during pregnancy also put their child at risk for the disorder.
+- This study found that mothers who smoke while pregnant increase their child’s risk for developing ADHD; women who drink alcohol and use drugs during pregnancy also put their child at risk for the disorder.

-- low birth weight or premature delivery: Babies born before their due date are more likely to have ADHD when they are older.
+- Babies born before their due date are more likely to have ADHD when they’re older, according to this study.

-You may be worried about passing the genes for this disorder to your child.
-Unfortunately, you cannot control whether your child will inherit the genes for ADHD or not.
-But you can control how vigilant you are about your child’s potential symptoms.
+You may be worried about passing the genes for this disorder onto your child.
+Unfortunately, you can’t control whether your child will inherit the genes for ADHD.
+However, you can control how vigilant you are about your child’s potential symptoms.
 Be sure to alert your child’s pediatrician to your personal history of ADHD.
-The sooner you are aware of potential signs of ADHD in your child, the sooner you and your child’s doctor can respond.
-You can begin treatment and therapy early, which may help your child learn to cope with the symptoms of ADHD better.
+The sooner you’re aware of potential signs of ADHD in your child, the sooner you and your child’s doctor can respond.
+You can begin treatment and therapy early, which may help your child learn to better cope with the symptoms of ADHD.